-Trusts and settlements bring their own problems.
+Trusts and settlements bring their own problems

 It might be possible for a non-beneficiary spouse to argue that the trust has a 'nuptial’ element to it.
 This means that the trust is shown to have been set up in anticipation or recognition of the marriage.
 If a spouse can prove a nuptial element, then a judge can rearrange the provisions of that settlement.
 A judge’s powers in this regard are said to be unfettered.

-Specialist legal advice should be taken at the outset when you are thinking about making provision for future generations.
+Specialist legal advice should be taken at the outset when you are thinking about making provisions for future generations.
 If you are thinking about providing money for your adult children to purchase a home, then get in touch to ensure that any money provided is adequately protected against future separation.

 Any trusts that are being contemplated need to be carefully drafted so that they cannot be interpreted as nuptial settlements – if that is the settlors’ intention.
 In addition, trustees need to be fully informed on how their actions might be interpreted as establishing a nuptial element, even though none might be apparent in the wording of the trust itself.